Tashi Dorje: Career

 In 1997, Dorje went to Spain to participate in the Francisco Viñas International Vocal Competition.
 In 1998, he began studying under María Soler and Eduardo Giménez at the Conservatori Superior de Música del Liceu in Barcelona.
-He later trained under Carlo Bergonzi in Buseto, Italy, and Isabel Penago in Madrid.
+He later trained under Carlo Bergonzi in Buseto, Italy, and Isabel Penagos in Madrid.

 Dorje has maintained a connection with his native Tibet.
 In 2003 he performed at the Dalai Lama’s Interfaith Service at the Washington National Cathedral, and the following year he performed at a “Free Tibet" concert in Amsterdam.

 In 2005, Dorje placed in international singing competitions in Barcelona and Florence, and won gold prize in Florence.
 In 2006, he won first prize with a performance of “La fanciulla del West" in the Bel canto division of the Europe Overseas Chinese Singing Contest, held in Paris, France.

 In 2008, while studying at South Cheshire College in Britain, Dorje beat out 7,000 other contestants to reach the final auditions for the British talent search programme, The X Factor.